 The next cyberattack is not a matter of if, but when.
 Yet not every attack is the same.
 Therefore, those tasked with responding to suspicious activity need to be prepared to tailor their response.
 The only way to do so is with the right knowledge, visibility, and forensics.

 Unless you have the ability to visualize your infrastructure, networks, and systems, it’s impossible to determine the potential operational impacts of an attack.
 And, without a full investigative report, choosing the right mitigation response is like throwing darts in the dark.

 Subsequently, railway operators and infrastructure managers lack the information required to prevent further damage, prevent operational disruption, or keep passengers safe.

-Cervello’s railway-centred solution empowers those responsible for responding to cybersecurity attacks by arming them with the knowledge, insights, and remediation guidance they need to keep operations running safely.
+Cervello’s railway cybersecurity platform empowers those responsible for responding to cybersecurity attacks by arming them with the knowledge, insights, and remediation guidance they need to keep operations running safely.